T.A. Shippey, Ph.D.

 There were both personal and professional reasons for this concentration on Tolkien.
 Purely by accident, I followed in Tolkien's footsteps in several respects: as a schoolboy (we both went to King Edward's School, Birmingham), as rugby player (we both played for Old Edwardians), as a teacher at Oxford (I taught Old English for seven years at St. John's College, just overlapping with Tolkien's last years of retirement), and as Professor of English Language at Leeds (where I inherited Tolkien's chair and syllabus).
 The latter two items meant that I shared Tolkien's experience of "the long defeat", the withering away of our preferred subject, philology, i.e. the combined and comparative study of language and literature -but see further below! - and like Tolkien felt that it was time to appeal over the heads of the academic community to a much more receptive and wider readership - and, with the Jackson movies, a viewership as well.
 I was very pleased to contribute to the backup DVDs of all three Lord of the Rings films and now the Hobbit Films as well.
 I was also both honoured and gratified to see the collection edited by John Houghton and friends, Tolkien in the New Century: Essays in Honor of Tom Shippey (McFarland, 2014).

 We all hope that this innovative course may have successors, and be the start of a long-required reversal of "the long defeat" mentioned above.
 Its first successor has been a similar Mythgard course in spring 2015, this time on "Beowulf through Tolkien, and Tolkien through Beowulf", co-taught this time with Nelson Goering and Sorina Higgins (Mythgard).
-Meanwhile an important step towards reversing the anti-philological tide was taken by the volume on The Dating of Beowulf: A Reassessment, edited by Leonard Neidorf, to which I contributed an article (see below), and this in turn is to be followed up by a volume of essays in honor of Robert D. Fulk, titled Old English Philology, and co-edited by Dr Neidorf (Harvard),Dr Pascual (Granada), and myself.
+Meanwhile an important step towards reversing the anti-philological tide was taken by the volume on The Dating of Beowulf: A Reassessment, edited by Leonard Neidorf, to which I contributed an article (see below), and this has been followed up by the volume of essays in honor of Robert D. Fulk, titled Old English Philology, and co-edited by Dr Neidorf (Harvard),Dr Pascual (Granada), and myself.
 This triumvirate is considering further initiatives.

 I continue to write reviews for The Times Literary Supplement and London Review of Books, as well as other journals, and since the start of 2011 have contributed a regular column on science fiction and fantasy to The Wall Street Journal, as well as occasional reviews on medieval topics.
 Some recent reviews are listed in the opening section below.
 Others make their way eventually on to the academia.edu website, as do older articles.

-One major and this time solo achievement I am proud to be associated with is Craig Williamson's unprecedented and daring verse translation of The Complete Old English Poems, forthcoming from University of Pennsylvania Press.
-My contribution is no more than a long "Introduction", which tries to survey the whole corpus - as I did long ago in my book of 1972.
+One major achievement I am furthermore proud to be associated with is Craig Williamson's unprecedented and daring verse translation of The Complete Old English Poems, forthcoming from University of Pennsylvania Press.
+My contribution is no more than a long "Foreward", which tries to survey the whole corpus - as I did long ago in my book of 1972.

-Finally, my collection of essays on science fiction, Hard Reading: learning from science fiction is in press from Liverpool UP.
-Other and more extensive publications continue to gestate, a couple of them seemingly close to birth.
+Finally, my collection of essays on science fiction, Hard Reading: learning from science fiction has appeared from Liverpool UP.
+One very small item, done out of civic duty, has been to write a pamphlet setting out the main theories about the nature and origin of The Cerne Giant, a chalk figure cut into the hillside some four miles from my home (there are many images of it on line).
+This will be printed and sold locally by the Cerne Historical Society, Other and more extensive publications continue meanwhile to gestate, one of them at least seemingly close to birth.
 But I hesitate to tempt fortune by mentioning them here!

 RECENT AND FORTHCOMING ITEMS